Caffè d'orzo

 In Italy caffè d'orzo is made in traditional Italian espresso machines in cafes.
 Italian families tend, instead, to make it using an orziera, a special moka pot adapted to barley.

-During World War II and in post-war times, caffè d'orzo and chicory became the most popular drinks in Europe.
-They were both used as substitutes for coffee, which was expensive and hard to find.
+During World War II and in the post-war era, caffè d'orzo and chicory became popular substitutes for coffee, which was expensive due to rationing and food shortages.
 In European countries with a very long post-war period, like for instance Spain, this image of barley as a cheap surrogate of coffee still remains in the memory of the population.
-Thus, from having dozens of Spanish producers in the 1950s and being a widely popular drink in the Spanish Mediterranean coast, now Spain only has two roasters of barley.
-In Italy, instead, there are dozens of roasters making caffè d'orzo and it is a very popular drink.
+In Italy there are dozens of roasters making caffè d'orzo and it is a very popular drink.
 Outside of Italy the consumption of caffè d'orzo as a healthy drink is also increasing slowly, especially in Germany.

 A variety called café de cebada ("coffee of barley") in Spanish and simply Cevada in Portuguese is available in Latin American markets, though it is often more of a roasted barley tea than a coffee-like beverage.
-Instant roasted barley drinks are sold under various brand names (although most of them are made with a mix of cereals, not only barley) such as Caro (Europe, New Zealand), Pero (Switzerland, US) and Barleycup (UK), among others.
+Instant roasted barley drinks are sold under various brand names (although most of them are made with a mix of cereals, not only barley) such as Caro (Europe, New Zealand), Pero (Switzerland, US), Barleycup (UK) and Ecco (Chile), among others.